stanford-cs336/assignment5-alignment-leaderboard/README.md

   publicly-viewable plot from a service like Weights and Biases.
 - A description of what you did

-## C4 100 domains validation loss leaderboard
+## Accuracy across the entire MATH validation set

 | Name           | Validation Accuracy | Link  | Verification status (leave empty) |
 | :------------- | ------------------: | ----: | --------------------------------: |